tkolsrud/OOP-Pokemon/README.md

 ## Expand your game

-1. We'll start working with actual web pages in the next couple of days, but see if you can make the UI stuff display on the webpage.
+1. We'll start working with actual web pages in the next couple of days, but see if you can make the UI stuff display on the webpage somehow.
+2. You could:
-2. Display the past-played cards.
+  * Display the past-played cards.
-3. Style your cards to actually look like cards and add an image to each.
+  * Style your cards to _actually look like cards_ and add an image to each.
-4. Research the DOM and event listeners and set up your cards to "flip" from a card back (the image folder has a file called `cardback.png`) to the actual card image.
+  * Research the DOM and event listeners and set up your cards to "flip" from a card back (the image folder has a file called `cardback.png`) to the actual card image.
 We will officially cover this topic in the next couple of days, but just see what you can get done.
-5. Look at the Pokemon cards and add additional Pokemon data to the card objects.
+3. Look at the Pokemon cards and add additional Pokemon data to the card objects.
 Have your cards fight and win the ["real" Pokemon card game way](http://www.wikihow.com/Play-With-Pok%C3%A9mon-Cards).

 ## Practice Array Methods

-Your job is to write a program that loops over an array of objects.
-Using the _**huge**_ example array below to do the following.
+Use the _**huge**_ example array below to do the following.

 1. Create a version of the array where all the objects that aren't English (the `Language` property does not equal to `en`) have been `.filter()`ed out.
 2. Use `.forEach()` to print out only the French entries (`Language === 'fr'`).
 3. Use `.every()` to confirm that no `TagID` is `0`.
-4. Use `.some()` to tell me whether or not there is an object with `TagID` === `46`
+4. Use `.some()` to determine whether or not there is an object with `TagID` === `46`
 5. Use `.map()` to create a new array based on the one below.
 The new array will have strings formatted with the `TagName` and then the `Language` in parentheses.
 For example, the first element in the array should be the following string:
     `Walt Disney World (en)`

-__Hint:__ Remember, this is an array of objects.
-This means you'll need to use both array methods and object concepts to complete this.
-Also remember that some array methods return new copies of arrays instead of changing their values in place (i.e. instead of _mutating_ them).
+Remember that some array methods return new copies of arrays instead of changing their values in place (i.e. instead of _mutating_ them).

 It's a big array but that's ok.
 We got tools now to handle big arrays.
-Use your knowledge of loops and how to access object properties using either dot syntax or bracket syntax.

-#### Starter code:

-This is the array of objects you'll need to work with for "Hungry for More? > Practicing Array methods":

 ```js
 const tagMap = [